Four Reasons Highly Sensitive Person Self-Care Takes More Effort Than it Does For Everyone Else

 Highly Sensitive People (aka HSPs) feel the world deeply.
 Why?
 Because they’re born with a nervous system uniquely wired to be super attuned and responsive.
-That is why if you are a Highly Sensitive Person, self-care is critical.
+That’s why if you’re a Highly Sensitive Person, self-care is critical.

 The reality is everyday life can be draining.
 Highly Sensitive People need self-care to refuel to make best use of the unique gifts of being an HSP.